 I was just a kid that drew a lot to be honest.
 I can’t remember an age before I had an actual job where I didn’t spend most of my free time drawing.
 Oddly enough, I remember spending a lot time either tracing logos I liked (mostly skateboard and snowboard brands) or trying to invent my own.
 At the time I had no idea that graphic design or branding were even real career paths.
 Relatives kept telling me I should become an architect, likely because it’s a more widely accepted career path for someone showing artistic promise.
 Architecture was actually my first way into design.
 I studied Environmental Design at OCAD, which eventually led me towards a more multi-disciplinary approach, finding work that allowed for more intersection between architecture and graphic design.
 Long story short, I just kept looking for ways to keep drawing.

 I was lucky to find my way into a few internships while I was still in school.
 The most helpful of these ended up being at Bruce Mau Design.
 I dove into the work pretty intensely and made sure I got the most I could out of that summer.
 When September came, I went back to OCAD to finish my degree, but always kept in touch with the people I’d worked with at Bruce Mau in hopes that an opportunity might present itself there when I graduated.
 I definitely had a plan — I’m a planner.
 But when graduation rolled around, I was a bit burnt out and tired of planning every little detail.
 I bought a ticket to London and decided to travel around the UK and Europe for a couple months.
 It was a much needed separation from “the plan”.
 I would post photos of my trip online and an old prof of mine happened upon them, then got in touch about an opportunity in Brooklyn to work with The Pratt Institute on an urban renewal project in The Bronx.
 When I got home, I spent a few days with family, then hopped back on a plane to spend the next month working in Brooklyn.
 Sometimes I wonder if this opportunity would have even presented itself at all had I simply “stuck to the plan.”

 I’m focusing intentionally on non-design podcasts here.
 The best designers I know have expansive interests about the world around them.
 They stay curious about things outside their bubble.

-On The Media by WNYC More than ever, we need to learn all we can about how where our news comes from, who’s behind it, and what’s even real news anymore.
+More than ever, we need to learn all we can about how where our news comes from, who’s behind it, and what’s even real news anymore.
 The line between pure entertainment and actual journalism is blurring every day.
 On The Media delivers a deep dive into the week’s biggest news and peels back the layers behind how and why each story is reported — basically the story behind every story.